rajeshsharmadl/tutorials/README.md

 ##### Software Development

-In context of web development, I recomment following path.
+In context of web development, I recommend following path.
 Out of these tools/technologies, some can even be used with other domains also.

 - Beginning
   1. HTML
   2. CSS
   3. Javascript
+- Code Version System
+  1. Git + Github
+  2. SVN
 - Tools
   1. Visual Studio (Dotnet, Dotnet Core, Angular, React)
   2. Visual Studio Code (Visual Studio + many more)